United Methodist Church;

-Affirmation: United Methodists for Lesbian, Gay, Bisexual and Transgender Concerns
+"Affirmation:" United Methodists for Lesbian, Gay, Bisexual Transgender and Queer Concerns:

-the Lutheran, Presbyterian, and United Church of Christ denominations.
-They jointly
+the Lutheran, Presbyterian, and United Church of Christ denominations to jointly

 publish a quarterly called "Open Hands"